ziolai/sediment-transport-rivers/readme.md

 ## Section 1: Introduction

 This project aims at contributing to the computational modeling of [tidal flows](https://en.wikipedia.org/wiki/Tide#Current) and [sediment transport](https://en.wikipedia.org/wiki/Sediment_transport) in rivers.
-The flow of water in rivers can be described by the [shallow water equations](https://en.wikipedia.org/wiki/Shallow_water_equations) (linear and non-linear variant, derivation, solving, turbulence).
+The flow of water in rivers can be described by the [shallow water equations](https://en.wikipedia.org/wiki/Shallow_water_equations) (linear vs. non-linear variant, laminar vs. turbulent model).
 When exicited periodically (e.g. by tidal motion at the inlet of the channel), the non-linear nature of the equations will deform (modulate) the amplitude and frequency of the driving system.
 After sufficiently long time, the signal will become periodic again.
 Both time-integration (after spatial discretization or method of lines) and harmonic balance methods (either after spatial or temporal discretization) will be explored.
-See Section Analyis in [tidal flows](https://en.wikipedia.org/wiki/Tide#Current) for a motivation of harmonic balance method in the context of this project.
+See the Section entitled Analysis in [wikipedia page on tidal flows](https://en.wikipedia.org/wiki/Tide#Current) for a motivation of harmonic balance method in the context of this project.

 The <b>goals</b> of the project include
 1. to solve the shallow water equations using a blend of analytical and numerical methods;
 2. to compute the amplitude and temporal frequency content of the computed axial and transversal velocity components and the water height;
 3. to discover patterns in the sediment formation and study the stability of these patterns (via bifurcation analysis).

+The <b>use of the Julia programming language</b> is an integral part of the learning objectives of this project.
+Non-linear terms play an essential role in modifying the temporal frequency content of waves as they propagate.
+The analysis of these non-linear terms requires the computation of the Jacobian, independent of whether a transient time-stepping or harmonic balance method is used.
+Functions to compute these Jacobians in Python do exist.
+These functions, however, are either computationally costly (in case that finite difference quotients are used) or non-trivial to use (in case that automatic differentiation in a library like e.g. [JAX](https://jax.readthedocs.io/en/latest/quickstart.html) is used).
+Switching to Julia alleviates these bottlenecks.

 ## Section 2: Project Levels

 The project is divided in various levels that are outlined below.